samfitgen/trgen/docs/Half_Distance_Triathlon_Base-High_Volume.md

 > Run for just 70min at an Easy-Moderate pace, RPE6, the goal still being
 > steady, continuous mileage and that slower form of fatigue.
 Reduce the
-> intensity to 4 or 5RPE if it helps you keep running with minimal walk-breaks.
+> intensity to RPE5 or RPE4 if it helps you keep running with minimal walk-
+> breaks.